moby/moby/docs/sources/examples/nodejs_web_app.md

     # Install Node.js and npm
     RUN     yum install -y npm

-To bundle your app's source code inside the Docker image, use the `ADD`
+To bundle your app's source code inside the Docker image, use the `COPY`
 instruction:

     # Bundle app source
-    ADD . /src
+    COPY . /src

 Install your app dependencies using the `npm` binary: